vporton/wikipedia-upload/README.md

 Start a Bee node on localhost.
 Debug port must be enabled (unless for upload you specify existing batch ID by `--batch-id`).
 You can use my `Dockerfile.bee`.
 Don't forget to fund the Bee Swarm wallet with both xDai and BZZ.
+Don't forget to connect `/root/.bee` to your volume directory, otherwise the files (including the funded wallet will disappear).

 Build Docker images by
 ```sh